 I’ve been talking a lot about bacteria, so you might be thinking that bleach is a good option, but I caution against using this method when there are so many better, more natural ones available.

 While bleaching will help with getting rid of bacteria, bleach has a high pH.
-Ammonia also has a high pH (as is detergent).
+Ammonia also has a high pH (as does detergent).

 Bleach plus ammonia is therefore a very high pH combination (it also creates a toxic gas, but in the case of some in the washer with your diaper it wouldn’t be too much of a safety concern).

-That high pH can cause rashes if not neutralized well enough before being placed on babies bum.
+That high pH can cause rashes if not neutralized well enough before being placed on your baby’s bum.